jaeyson/be_exercise/README.md

 ## Implementation details

 This section is for you to fill in with any decisions you made that may be relevant.
 You can also change this README to fit your needs.

+- With auth I've implemented signup/in/out and didn't include the update pass/user due to personal time constraints.